LechintanTudor/simple-radio/README.md

 # Simple Radio

-Simple radio streaming server using ffmpeg and express.
+Simple audio streaming server using ffmpeg and express.